US VisaUnited States

 Match the visa portal rules and the crop

-Keep the crop inside the saved head-size range, then export near 600×600 px and about 40-10240 KB if the destination system expects that version.
+Keep the crop inside the recommended head-size range, then export near 600×600 px and about 40-10240 KB if the destination system expects that version.
 Use U.S. Department of State for the final check on anything this page cannot measure directly.

-• Stored size: 2×2 in (about 50.8×50.8 mm)
+• Format: 2×2 in (about 50.8×50.8 mm)

-• Head height target: about 72%
+• Head size target: about 72%

 • File window: about 40-10240 KB